-I am a medical oncologist who specializes in treating patients with cancers of the colon and rectum.
-I also care for individuals with carcinoid tumors, pancreatic neuroendocrine tumors, and other gastrointestinal tract cancers.
+I am a medical oncologist who specializes in treating people with cancers of the colon and rectum.
+I also care for people with anal squamous cell cancer, carcinoid tumors, and other gastrointestinal tract cancers.

 - Clinical Expertise: Colorectal Cancer; Gastrointestinal Malignancies